 EPA maintains and periodically revises the list of EPA-Certified and EPA-Qualified wood-burning appliances to help housing professionals and homeowners make better purchasing decisions.
 The listed models have been tested and shown to burn cleaner and more efficiently than other, similar models.
 Any wood stove or fireplace that meets the requirements of the EPA Certified or EPA Qualified designation are identified with metal tags.
 See the References/Additional Information section below for lists of EPA-certified wood stoves and EPA-qualified wood hydronic heaters and wood fireplaces.

-The Washington State Department of Ecology publishes more information about wood stoves along with a list of wood stoves compliant with Washington state standards.
+The Washington State Department of Ecology publishes Wood Stoves, Fireplaces, Pellet Stoves, and Masonry Heaters along with a list of wood stoves compliant with Washington state standards.

 How to Test for Proper Ventilation of Natural-Draft Fireplaces